ZERO WASTE

 • Ship your extra and unwanted sports and academic medals to be recycled with Sports Medal Recycling

-• Donate unwanted craft, office or school supplies and materials to non profits like Creative Chicago Reuse Exchange or The Waste Shed
+• Donate unwanted craft, office or school supplies and materials to nonprofits like Creative Chicago Reuse Exchange or The Waste Shed

 ROT

-• Compost food scraps at home (backyard or vermicomposting), curbside (if available) or with a microhauler.
+• Compost food scraps at home (backyard or vermicomposting), curbside (if available), or with a microhauler.
 Check out the Illinois Food Scrap Coalition for all the details

 LOCAL ZERO WASTE STORES